jtomassoni/storytime/README.md

 ## Onboarding Flow

-After signup, new users are redirected to `/onboarding/preferences` to complete:
+After signup, new users are redirected to `/onboarding/preferences` for a quick 3-step setup:
-- Culture/Region focus
-- Values & themes preferences
-- Topics to avoid
-- Language preferences

-These preferences influence story recommendations and filtering.
+1. **Child's Age**: Select age range (3-4, 5-6, 7-8, 9-10)
+2. **Character Preference**: Boy, Girl, or No preference
+3. **Values**: Select 1-2 values that matter most (optional)

+The onboarding is designed to be completed with one hand - perfect for busy parents!

 ## Story Metadata Model